- General Concepts

 Transformational Leadership | Engagement Drivers |

-Inspirational Motivation – the leader articulates an inspirational and compelling vision and challenges followers with high standards, communicate optimism about future goals, and provide meaning and purpose for the task at hand. |
+Inspirational Motivation – the leader articulates an inspirational and compelling vision and challenges followers with high standards, communicates optimism about future goals, and provides meaning and purpose for the task at hand. |

 |